 So, you can’t waive any of your fixed-term employee or workers rights.
 For example, with unfair dismissal.

-Do you need help setting up your maternity leave policy?
+Do you need help setting up your maternity leave policy or working out pay?
 We can help you remain compliant with the law, while respecting your employees’ rights.
 Call us for quick support: 0145 585 8132.